 Behavioural theories of depression suggest that low mood serves as an emotional signal for us to retreat from an unrewarding or punishing environment so that we can conserve energy until our environment improves.
 Low mood is not a “bad” emotion as such, in that it actually evolved to serve us when times are difficult.
 However, whilst retreat and avoidance would have been an effective self-preservation strategy for our pre-historic ancestors when faced with famine, loss or danger, in modern times this strategy can contribute to the maintenance of depression symptoms in that we fail to develop the techniques necessary to resolve the problems that we are faced with.

 If problems remain unresolved then this can lead to them becoming more unmanageable than they were in the first place, and strategies other than Avoidance and Retreat fail to develop, thus leading to further low mood and the cycle of depression ensues.
 This cycle can be interrupted by changing how we respond to challenges by developing Problem Solving skills.
-It’s important to seek counseling for depression and anxiety from a professional practitioner of psychiatry as soon as you feel that is starting to affect your daily life or in case you know someone going through those awful feelings.
-Psychiatrists will help you deal with depression using safe and proven treatments and anxiety therapy.
+It’s important to seek counseling for depression and anxiety from a professional practitioner of psychiatry as soon as you feel that depression and anxiety is starting to affect your daily life.
+A psychiatrist will help you deal with depression using safe and proven treatments and anxiety therapy.
 They can provide professional psychiatric therapy to help you cope with anxiety and depression.